-A risk register has been established and is updated regularly.
-Where appropriate, systems or procedures have been established to mitigate the risks the Trust faces.
+A risk register and a key risk overview matrix have been established and are updated regularly.
+Where appropriate, systems or procedures have been established to mitigate the risks.
 Internal control risks are minimised by the implementation of procedures for authorisation of all transactions and projects.